We spent the last two days visiting Rochester, New York with one of our favorite companies: Love Beets!

-The Love Beets production facility is top-notch – it was clear to see that their team is very passionate about what they do and the quality of products that they produce.
-Our tour was led by the plant manager, who has been with the company since it’s inception a few years back.
-We were able to witness the entire process of Love Beets production, from raw beets straight from various farms, clustered by size in gigantic wooden crates, to the process of checking each beet by hand to ensure quality, to packaging and arranging for shipment across the country.
+The Love Beets production facility is top-notch.
+We could see clearly that their team is very passionate about what they do and the quality of their products.
+A plant manager led our tour.
+He has been with the company since it’s inception a few years ago.
+We saw the entire production process.
+First we saw raw beets come in straight from the farms.

-Their team looks for new ways to reduce the overall amount of plastic used in production, and they are committed to using completely recyclable materials.
-They’re confident that better, more sustainable plastic-free alternatives will be available within 10 years, and we’re very much looking forward to seeing how their product packaging adapts to those changes!
+Their team looks for new ways to reduce the overall amount of plastic in production.
+They also use completely recyclable materials.
+Love Beets is confident that better, more sustainable plastic-free alternatives will be available within 10 years.
+We’re very much looking forward to seeing how their product packaging adapts to those changes!

-It was a touch overcast, but absolutely gorgeous (we love moody lighting, so we weren’t too disappointed ;)) – over 100 acres of BEETS in every direction!
-This was our favorite part of the trip – it’s amazing to see the incredibly hard work that goes into organic farming before the beets even make it to production.
+It was a touch overcast, but absolutely gorgeous (we love moody lighting, so we weren’t too disappointed ;)).
+Over 100 acres of BEETS in every direction!
+This was our favorite part of the trip.
+It’s amazing to see the incredibly hard work that goes into organic farming before the beets even make it to production.

-Love Beets has invested in drone technology, specifically, which has the capabilities to spot potentially disastrous issues, like plant diseases, soil deficiencies, etc, long before the human eye.
-Drone technology has improved farming in a number of ways – in just 7-9 seconds, a drone can count every single beet in an entire field!
+Love Beets has invested in drone technology, specifically.
+Drones can spot potentially disastrous issues, like plant diseases, soil deficiencies, etc, long before the human eye.
+Drone technology has improved farming in a number of ways.
+In just 7-9 seconds, a drone can count every single vegetable in an entire field!

 Dinner & Drinks with Love Beets

-Dinner included a Grilled Radicchio & Mustard Greens Salad, King Oyster Mushrooms with a beet apple carrot slaw, Japanese Eggplant with beet pomegranate gastrique, five spice roasted brussels sprouts and beets and lime cilantro rice, and the best of all...Sweet Beet + Ginger Vegan Ice Cream Bars coated in chocolate.
+Dinner included a Grilled Radicchio & Mustard Greens Salad, King Oyster Mushrooms with an apple carrot slaw, Japanese Eggplant with beet pomegranate gastrique, five spice roasted brussels sprouts and beets and lime cilantro rice.
+And the best of all...Sweet Beet + Ginger Vegan Ice Cream Bars coated in chocolate.
 So.
 Good.